+- Tactile direction indicators

+(or Guidance Tactile Warning

+Surface Indicators) Shall

+be provided in large open

+floor areas, such as building

+entry lobbies, shopping malls

+or transportation terminals,

+to facilitate wayfinding by

+indicating the primary routes

+of travel.
+The TDIs shall lead

+from the entrance points to

+major destinations, such as an

+information or registration desk

+and elevator;

+- Clearly defined boundaries -

+High colour and tonal contrast

+in materials in flooring shall

+enhance defining such as the

+junction between walls and

+floors, doorway recesses and

+corridor intersections;

+- Visual characterizations -

+Regions or departments shall

+use some form of different

+visual characterization to define

+each as distinct from other

+areas;

-- Tactile direction indicators Shall be provided in large open floor areas, such as building entry lobbies, shopping malls or transportation terminals, to facilitate wayfinding by indicating the primary routes of travel.
-The TDIs shall lead from the entrance points to major destinations, such as an information or registration desk and elevator; - Clearly defined boundaries High colour and tonal contrast in materials in flooring shall enhance defining such as the junction between walls and floors, doorway recesses and corridor intersections; - Visual characterizations Regions or departments shall - use a different form of visual characterization to define each as distinct from other areas; - Handrails Provide along major corridors, all stairs and ramps to serve as a visual and tactile wayfinding guides as well as to help maintain balance, and prevent falls.
-Braille in-sets shall be provided on the surface of handrails where they end at landings or open spaces that identify the users locations; - Lighting Provided to delineate the pedestrian route, as well as to emphasize building features, such as entrances, stairs, ramps, or signage.
+- Another creative example is to use different coloured footprints to indicate the path to different sections in a building;

+- Handrails Provide along major corridors, all stairs and ramps to serve as a visual and tactile wayfinding guides as well as to help maintain balance, and prevent falls.
+Braille in-sets may be provided on the surface of handrails where they end at landings or open spaces that identify the users locations;

+- Lighting Provided to delineate the pedestrian route, as well as to emphasize building features, such as entrances, stairs, ramps, or signage; and

+- Google indoor maps can be investigated and implemented for select public facilities.